jessica1338/CSHMM-TF-for-time-series-scRNA-Seq/README.md

   -tf TF_FILE, --TF_file TF_FILE
                         specify the tf-dna file, if not specifed then the model will not take TF into consideration.
+  -etf ETF_FILE, --eTF_file ETF_FILE
+                        specify the etf file, if not specifed then the model will not take eTF into consideration.
   -st STRUCTURE_FILE, --structure_file STRUCTURE_FILE
                         specify the structure file, if not specified then a default structure file will be used